 If you’re in upper management, it should also make you happier knowing your designers are, well, designing, instead of copying and pasting.
 By training them and teaching them the firm’s culture at a younger age, you’re ensuring their loyalty (and decreasing the chances of having to hire more experience, and therefore more expensive, designers).

-5. Standardize data across geography, language, and even vendors.
+5. A digital materials library can standardize data across geography, language, and even vendors.